AlaaYa7ia/GoldMinerGame/README.md

 The Gold Miner Game: a final project within the course Object-Oriented programming.
 Supervised by:  Dr. Michal Alhanaty ,Yehezkel Bernat and Amitai Levi.

-By: Alaa Yahia and Aisha Herbawi.
+By: Alaa Yahia and Aisha Hirbawi.

 Programming language: C++